destinymalone/head-first-java-cliffsnotes-example/chapter-5-writing-a-program-extra-strength-methods/README.md

 ### The enhanced for loop

-There is a second kind of "for" loop called the enhanced for, that makes it easier to iterate over all the elements in an array or other kinds of collections.
+There is a second kind of "for" loop called the enhanced for, which makes it easier to iterate over all the elements in an array or other kinds of collections.

 ```java